KarimAziev/redux-saga-modal/README.md

 import { sagas as modalsSaga } from 'redux-saga-modal';
 import { anotherModalSaga } from './sagas';

-//key is a modal name and value is you modal saga const modalsTasks = {
+//key is a modal's name and value is saga const modalsTasks = {
   'CONFIRM_MODAL': function* confirmModal(payload) {
     const {